marsipang/Simple_Form_App/README.md

 # CCD_Data_Entry

-Creating a web gui for the credit card data entry to prepare for the new united card
+Creating a web gui for data entry to make filling out forms easier to understand